indykiss/indykiss.github.io/_posts/2019-09-20-core_cs_questions_answered.markdown

 * JS has two main methods to manipulate JSON data.
 There's .parse( ) that is used to parse a JSON string and returns an object.
 There's .stringify( ) that does the opposite; takes an object and converts it into a JSON string.
 * So, we send data to the server using .stringify( ) but receive data that we want to use with .parse( ).

+*What are some SQL basics?*
+* Select, where, limit (top 5 for ex), order by (asc/ dec), group by, and, or, min, max, avg, sum, count.
+Joins combine rows from two or more tables

+*What are the enumerable operators in Javascript?*
+* map(), .each(), .find(), .search() and maybe .reduce()

+*How can you find the sum of the elements in an array? / The smallest element / the largest element?*
+* Math.min(rr), Math.max(arr), arr.reduce()

+*In JS, what's the diffference between const, let and var?*
+* The scope is the main difference.
+Var is globally scoped while let and const are block scoped.

+*What is the difference between double and triple equals in JS?*
+* Triple equal checks for strict equality, checking type and value.
+Double equals checks for loose equality, so just value not type.

 *What are some JS global functions/ function properties?*
 * .eval( )  = Enables code that's in a string.
 Essentially console.log(eval("2 + 2")) = 4.
 Normally, that stuff is just "2+2"